 Antique Fulper Pottery bisque doll socket head

-From 1918 until 1927 Fulper Pottery made all bisque dolls and bisque heads
+From 1918 until 1927 Fulper Pottery made small all bisque dolls and bisque

-to fill the void of German, French and other European doll makers due to
+to fill the void from German, French and other European doll makers, due to

 used Fulper bisque products are;